nmehta001/notes/money/mse-academy/3_borrowing_money.md

 Check whether you’re linked to someone financially, as their credit score can affect yours.
 Being ’linked’ is about whether you have a joint financial product such as a joint bank account or mortgage.
 Being financially linked means that their history is also considered as part of assessing whether to accept you.
 If your partner or flatmate has a poor history, keep your finances separate.
 Once finances are no longer linked (break-up, moved homes), write to the credit reference agencies and ask for a notice of disassociation.
 You can also find the forms online.

-## 3.3 Good tips to help your creditworthiness
+## 3.3 Good Tips to Help Your Creditworthiness

 Most of the key tips for managing and improving your credit score come down to ’good financial habits’: